Types of Evidence That Are Useful in a Personal Injury Case

 The Accident Report

-Under most circumstances, accident reports cannot be used in court, Instead, the plaintiff will call the police officer who made the report as a witness at a deposition or in court.
+If the police respond to the accident, as they typically do in car accidents, they will complete an accident report that includes, among other items, the responding officer’s opinion on how the accident happened and whose fault it was.
+Under most circumstances, accident reports cannot be used in court.
+Instead, the plaintiff will call the police officer who made the report as a witness at a deposition or in court.
 If the police officer’s testimony contradicts the contents of the police report, the plaintiff can use the police report to expose the contradiction and discredit the officer’s testimony.

 Your Medical Records

-Your medical records include medical records (and bills) concerning your accident as well as past medical records.
+Your medical records include medical records (and bills) concerning your accident, as well as past medical records.
 Your past medical records can help your lawyer determine whether the defendant has any legal ammunition to claim that your injuries were caused by a pre-existing condition rather than the accident.
 If you suffered a back injury in a previous slip and fall accident, for example, you might be vulnerable to this tactic.

 Your Earnings Records